 Teaching & Sharing Centers - Teaching & Sharing Center of Grand Ledge

-The opening photos above: (top row right) Front entrance to the Teaching & Sharing Center of Grand Ledge; (top row left) Cherokee Bill's Teaching Center; (second row) T&SC Lending Library includes both christian life programs and a touch of william materials; (third row) T&SC Prayer and Meditation Room; (bottom row left) Cherokee Bill's Trade Center; (bottom row right) the T&SC corporate work station utilizes a corner in the gift shop since the 2009 downsizing reduced available space.
+The opening photos above: (top) Front entrance to the Teaching & Sharing Center of Grand Ledge; (top left) Cherokee Bill's Teaching Center; (second row) the T&SC Lending Library includes both christian life programs and a touch of william materials; (third row) Prayer and Meditation Room; (bottom row left) Cherokee Bill's Trade Center; (bottom right) the T&SC corporate work station utilizes a corner in the gift shop since the 2009 downsizing reduced available space.

 The [original] Teaching & Sharing Center opened in October 1994 as a response to what william felt was a calling from God.
 He owned and operated it as a sole-proprietorship from 1994 through most of 2004 when the T&SC non-profit corporation was established (IRS approved 501c3 public charity).
-The "Center" has never had a separate mission statement (and still does not).
-That is because, even though it was one of the most visible and tangible expressions of william's work, in and of itself it was not seen as the ministry or mission.
-It is, and remains, a tool, much like this website, for use by the ministries within it.
-Today, the original center is still the Teaching & Sharing Center [of Grand Ledge], a part of the Teaching & Sharing Centers non-profit corporation, allowing for face to face contact with the corporation and IAMs.
+The "Center" (also sometimes referred to as the Sharing in Christ building) has never had a separate mission statement.
+It still does not.
+Although it was one of the most visible and tangible expressions of william's work, he did not see it in and of itself as the ministry, or mission.
+It is a tool, much like this website, for use by the ministries within it.
+Today, the original center is officially the Teaching & Sharing Center of Grand Ledge.
+It is a part of the william's works branch of the Teaching & Sharing Centers non-profit organization.

 More photos and information about the Teaching & Sharing Center of Grand Ledge can be found in the wsharing website.